 Compare how much time you spend working on your tasks versus doing other, less-important things, like meetings or procrastination.
 It's not a fun process, but it can tell you a lot about whether you're using your time effectively—assuming, that is, you're willing to make a few changes once you see the data.
 I'm a big fan of the automatic idle tracking, even though the results can be a bit surprising at times.

-Speaking of Clockify, they've created a great guide that rounds up a bunch of useful Chrome extensions.
+Speaking of Clockify, they've created a great guide that rounds up a bunch of useful productivity extensions for Chrome.
 And we're thrilled to see one of our favorites grace their list, although StayFocusd is one of the least-fun extensions you'll ever install in your browser if you find yourself taking multiple "Internet breaks" throughout the day.
 As Clockify writes:

 "Say you want to restrict the time you spend daily on Facebook to 10 minutes.
 Just add Facebook to your list of blocked sites, choose 10 minutes, and shift attention to your daily work.
 You’ll probably check Facebook occasionally, but you can spend only a total of 10 minutes on it a day.
 Once your 10 minutes are up, you won’t be able to access Facebook, or any other blocked website until the next day.